-So, what exactly is hair setting lotion?
-Well, much like the name suggests, it’s a styling product used to set hair into a particular shape or style.
+Hair setting lotion is a styling product used to set hair into a particular shape or style.
 The lotion is similar to a gel, and works by coating the hair, thus stopping strands from drying out when being set in rollers.
-And afterwards?
 Once dry, it keeps the style in place for a long period of time, by stopping moisture from being absorbed by the hair.

 Hair setting lotions are typically applied to damp hair, but be careful: you don’t want to apply the product to thoroughly wet hair, as this will dilute the product and affect your overall look.

 We recommend reading the instructions carefully because while mousses and gels are typically applied by putting the product onto your hands to evenly distribute it, some hair setting lotions are sprinkled directly onto the hair.
 Once you’ve saturated your strands with the lotion, you can then begin to set your mane into the style you want to create, by using hair rollers or curling clips.

 The size of the rollers you select will result in different size curls – for looser curls, opt for a larger cylinder, and if you’re after a tighter curl, pick a slimmer one.
 Begin by sectioning your mane for your rollers, starting from the bottom and winding your tresses around the roller until you reach the top.
 Repeat this process, working your way around the round the head, until you’ve set all of your hair.
 Then you can either let your hair air dry, or use a hair dryer to help speed up the process.

 Editor’s tip: Try to make sure your sections of hair are fairly even: overloading each roller with too much hair will affect the quality and appearance of your curls!

 What Can You Use Hair Setting Lotion For?